BestTry/FileXfer/LocalFiles/zReadMe.txt

-Content where I normally work on from the local PC.
+This repository content is installed to facilitate my work done away from my local Pc.